IG-onGit/XAMPHP/README.md

 **XAMPHP** is a Python command-line interface application, designed to launch PHP projects via XAMPP engine from any location on your Windows machine as a virtual local host

 Disclaimer: XAMPHP CLI app is an independent open-source project (created by Irakli Gzirishvili) and is not affiliated with, endorsed by or officially associated with the PHP Group nor XAMPP.

+> Run your CMD as an administrator to use XAMPHP

 ## Installation